Online MedEd: USMLE Prep Platform Reviews

-This week on USMLE Prep Platform Reviews: Online MedEd
+USMLE Step 1 and 2 Prep Platform Reviews: Online MedEd

 Before we start our Online MedEd review for your USMLE Step 1 and Step 2 CK studies, we want to say a couple things regarding the rank we have given them (3/5 stars).
 Online MedEd is one of the newer USMLE prep platforms on the scene.
 Based on all identifying factors, Online MedEd has a strong backbone in medical education ethos.
 They also definitely seem committed to becoming a great preparatory tool for medical students.
 However, since they are new, we can not overlook that several of their features are still being developed.
 However, despite their need for more content, we believe this platform has great potential.
 While in this series we can not give points based on potential, we do believe Online MedEd is worth keeping an eye on.

 Online MedEd is a platform whose mission statement is, “to change how medical education is approached, how medical schools deliver it and how students learn it.”
 Offering curriculum in basic sciences (pending release), clinical (shelf and Step 2CK), residency, and faculty, the platform is easy to navigate and very user-friendly.
 One of the major positives in our opinion of Online MedEd is that their videos are all free.
 However, additional features do require a paid subscription.